 The annual fees payable by the Issuer are set forth in the table below.
-In addition, the Servicer, the Issuer and the Trustee are paid or reimbursed for their expenses.
-The priority of payment of such fees and expenses is described below in "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES-The Collection Fund; Flow of Funds."
+In addition, the senior administration fee payable to the Issuer (as Administrator) and the trustee fee payable to the Trustee each include payment or reimbursement for their expenses in the amount reflected following the table below.
+The priority of payment of such fees is described below in "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES-The Collection Fund; Flow of Funds."

-Fees Recipient Amount Administration Fee Higher Education Loan Authority of the State of Missouri $0.05\%^{1}$ Servicing Fee Higher Education Loan Authority of the State of Missouri $0.80\%^{2}$ Trustee Fee U.S. Bank National Association Up to 0.02% 3
+Fees Recipient Amount Senior Administration Higher Education Loan Authority of the State of Fee Missouri $0.05\%^{1}$ Subordinate Higher Education Loan Authority of the State of $0.10\%^{2}$ Administration Fee Missouri Servicing Fee Higher Education Loan Authority of the State of $0.70\%^{3}$ Missouri Trustee Fee U.S. Bank National Association Up to 0.02%